-In the lovely Historic Hill neighbourhood of Newport, Rhode Island, Vanderbilt Grace hotel is a handsome red-bricked Gilded Age mansion that recalls a bygone era of stately elegance.
+In the lovely Historic Hill neighbourhood of Newport, Rhode Island, The Vanderbilt hotel, part of the esteemed Auberge Resorts Collection, is a handsome red-bricked Gilded Age mansion that recalls a bygone era of stately elegance.
 That said, the interiors are refreshingly modern, with bright white rooms and modern design touches.
 It’s a lovely retreat, with a wonderful spa, two beautiful pools, an impressive collection of illustrative art and beautiful views of Newport Harbour.

 Noon, but flexible, subject to availability and, sometimes, a half-day charge.
 Earliest check-in, 3pm.

-Double rooms from $280.50, excluding tax at 13 per cent.
+Double rooms from £255.25 ($312), including tax at 13 per cent.
 Please note the hotel charges an additional local city tax of $1.00 per room per night on check-out and an additional resort fee of $53.50 per room per night on check-out.

 Rates are usually room-only; à la carte breakfast starts at $12.
 A $50.00 (plus tax) daily resort fee covers valet parking; use of the pools, spa and fitness centre; rooftop and restaurant access; and a nightly reception with sparkling wine and canapés.